 Item 5.
 Improper Cleats.
-Shoe cleats made of aluminum or other material that may chip, fracture, or develop a cutting edge.
-Conical cleats with concave sides or points which measure less than 3/4-inch in diameter at the tips, or cleats with oblong ends which measure less than 1/4 by 3/4-inch at the end tips are also prohibited.
+Shoe cleats made of metal or other material that may chip, fracture, or develop a cutting edge.
+Conical cleats with concave sides or points which measure less than %-inch in diameter at the tips, or cleats with oblong ends which measure less than 1⁄2 by 3⁄4-inch at the end tips are also prohibited.
 Nylon cleats with flat steel tips are permitted.

 Item 6.
 Improper Tape.
-Opaque, contrasting-color tape that covers any part of the helmet, jersey, pants, stockings, or shoes; transparent tape or tape of the same color as the background material is permissible for use on these items of apparel.
+Opaque, contrasting-color tape that covers any part of the helmet, jersey, pants, game socks and/or leg coverings, or shoes; transparent tape or tape of the same color as the background material is permissible for use on these items of apparel.
 Players may use opaque white, black or one dominant club color tape on hands and arms, provided it conforms to above ("Uncovered Hard Objects, Substances") and below ("Approved Glove Color").
-Opaque tape either black or white on shoes is permitted, provided it is black or white to match the selected dominant shoe choice of the Club, and provided it does not carry up into the stocking area.
+Opaque tape either black or white on shoes is permitted, provided it is black or white to match the selected dominant shoe choice of the Club, and provided it does not carry up into the game sock and/or leg covering area.